-The RISFS A Road Classification System Road Class Strategic Function Nature of Roads District Distributor Moderate mobility with controlled higher levels of access for the movement of people, raw materials, manufactured goods, agricultural produce in rural and urban areas of regional importance Public roads: - Between centers, towns, and rural residential areas and villages.
-Between centers, towns and industrial/ farming areas.
-Between residential areas and local industrial/commercial areas.
-Between large residential areas.
-Which provide linkages between a Class 2 and/or Class 1 routes.
-Which provide linkage between centers, towns, rural residential, industrial/farming areas and Class 2 or Class 1 routes.
-District Collector High levels of access and lower levels of mobility for lower traffic volumes of people, raw materials, manufactured goods, agricultural produce in rural and urban areas of local importance Public roads: - Between villages, farming areas and scattered rural settlements and communities, which primarily serve local social services as well as access to markets.
+The RISFS.
+A Road Classification System Road Class Strategic Function Nature of Roads produce in rural and urban areas of local importance social services as well as access to markets.
 Within a commercial, residential, industrial areas.
 Linking Class 3 roads.
 Access Roads High access and very low mobility routes for the movement of people and goods within urban and rural areas.
 Public roads: Within a residential community.
 From a Class 3 or 4 to a residential community.
 To provide direct access to industries and businesses.
 To provide access to specific destinations such as heritage sites, national parks, mines, forests etc. Non- motorized access ways Public rights of ways for non-motorized transport providing the basic and dedicated movement Public right of way: To provide safe access and mobility for pedestrians, cyclists and animal drawn transport.
 For social, recreational and economic access.